Andy-Zhou2/vtkConformalFlatteningMesh/README.md

 **Abstract**

-This paper describes the Visualization Toolkit (VTK) Conformal Flattening Filter: ConformalFlatteningFilter.
+This paper describes the Visualization Toolkit (VTK) Conformal Flattening Filter: $ConformalFlatteningFilter$.
 This VTK Polydata Algorithm is an implementation of a paper by Sigurd Angenent, et al., “On the Laplace-Beltrami Operator and Brain Surface Flattening” [1].
 This filter performs an angle preserving map of any genus zero (i.e. no handles) surface to the sphere or, alternatively, to the plane.
 In this paper, we describe the code and provide the user with enough details to reproduce the results which we present in this paper.
 This filter has a variety of applications including the flattening of brain surfaces, which was the initial motivation for this work.